finanalyst/raku-pod-render/RenderPod.md

 Naturally, the developer would need to set up significantly more HMTL/JS/CSS boilerplate in the header for this to have any action.

 # Plugins
-A plugin contains Custom Pod Blocks and Custom Templates, and it may contain other data that cannot be inferred from the POD6 content files.
+A plugin contains Custom Pod Blocks and Custom Templates, and it may contain other data that cannot be inferred from the POD6 content files, such as css, scss, HTML scripts, JQuery plugins, etc.

-Data is provided by setting a key in the %.plugin attribute of a ProcessedPod object.

 Templates can be added using the `.modify-templates` method.